Did it say Hello?

 Here is something interesting...
 I recently bought another LG 5K monitor for a PC station I use for other applications.
 I was excited about the fact it was 5K until I turned it on.
 The contrast, the precision, the calibration, the resolution, everything was wrong about it.
 It made all my icons and fonts look insanely small, and the sharpness looked like a fried sharpen filter cranked to the max.
 Whereas the new iMac Pro 5K monitor, was once again, out of the box, perfect.
 It is ... so clear!
 The colors and contrast are looking flawless and ready to go without any adjustments needed, and this instantly made me want to launch Photoshop to look at some of my work.

 As a VFX AD, most of my work happens in Photoshop.
-I currently run CC 2015.5, on a fully loaded Mac Pro where some of my Billboard movie poster files can reach 4.32 GB.
+I currently run CC 2015.5, on a fully loaded Mac Pro where some of the Billboard movie poster files I had the chance to work on can reach 4.32 GB.
 I have managed VFX Matte Painting movie shots where the Photoshop file would have in the 200 layers + while under a resolution of 10,000 + pixel wide.
 The Mac Pro handles it, but in those scenarios, you can tell it starts to feel overwhelmed.
 The new iMac Pro ... crushes it in terms of performance, and makes working on these sort of files a breeze.
 It is literally, twice as fast as my fully loaded Mac Pro.
 We've all experienced heavy deadlines working on files that lead the process to a grinding halt.
 The new iMac Pro paves the way for an entirely transparent process, which allows you to get in the zone without any hiccups so you can focus on creating... stress free.

 But what about 3D??